First published March 19, 2020

 - Base the contribution calculation on each pay period's total remuneration, before any deductions for employee benefit plans' elective contributions, as reported on Form W-2.
 This includes the Housing Allowance for ministers.

-- Refer to your congregation's current Employer Participation Agreement to confirm your congregation's contribution percentage, and to determine if your Board elected any allowable exclusions of parts of compensation.
+- Refer to your congregation's current Employer Participation Agreement (PDF) to confirm your congregation's contribution percentage, and to determine if your Board elected any allowable exclusions of parts of compensation.
 (See item 4.)

 Check out the main Congregations as Employers page of LeaderLab for our standing resources on compensation, hiring and supporting staff, and much more.